The simulation exists as a stand-alone program to educate participants on the issues facing refugees around the world, especially focusing on

 (a) unaccompanied minors fleeing gang violence, domestic abuse, and drug cartels in their home countries of Guatemala, Honduras, and El Salvador.

-- reflections on root causes of the migration, with explanations on what is being done to address “push” factors by agencies such as CRS;
+- Reflections on root causes of the migration, with explanations on what is being done to address “push” factors by agencies such as CRS;

-- reenactments of potential options that face a minor who is detained at the US-Mexico border, including detention conditions, legal hearings, and likely outcomes;
+- If an unaccompanied minor who is detained at the US-Mexico border, obstacles may include detention, legal hearings, and frequent outcomes.

-- opportunities to engage in advocacy, including a range of options from social media to petitions to advocacy emails; and
+- Opportunities to engage in advocacy, including a range of options from social media to petitions to advocacy emails; and

-- reflection and prayer to deepen the participants’ commitment to solidarity.
+- Reflection and prayer to deepen the participants’ commitment to solidarity.